r-devel/translations/Conventions-for-translations.md

 * **Waiting for review**: Translation is made, but not reviewed.
 * **Approved**: Translation has been approved in the review.
 It can no longer be changed by translators, but only by reviewers.

-Exist some **key points** when you starting traslation:
+There are several *key points* to consider when starting translation:

 1. Every registered user on the Weblate can act as a translator.
 2. The translation that you participate, should be reviewing.
 3. A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
-4. Adding the missing worlds in the Glosary.
+4. Adding the missing worlds to the Glosary.

 Finally, those are the guidelines for the existing languages.
 If your language doesn't exist yet, please feel free to submit a pull request and create it